 Most of us, unfortunately, aren’t quite that organized.

-We started 2015 with good intentions, but life happened.
-If we spend a little time now organizing our tax information, preparing our returns later will be a snap.
+We started last year with good intentions, but then life happened.
+But, if we spend a little time organizing our tax information now, preparing our returns will be a snap.

 Use these tips to easily organize your tax information: